kennedyCzar/STOCK-RETURN-PREDICTION-USING-KNN-SVM-GUASSIAN-PROCESS-ADABOOST-TREE-REGRESSION-AND-QDA/README.md

 Objective:

-          Predict stock stock price using Technical Indicators as predictors.
+          Predict stock stock price using Technical Indicators as predictors (features).
-          Use Supervised Machine Learning Approach to predict stock price both on train and test data.
+          Use Supervised Machine Learning Approach to predict stock prices.
           Employ the use of pipeline and GridSearch to select the best model Use Final Model to Predict Stock Returns.
-          SHow plots of stock Return
+          Show plots of stock Return
           Write Deployable script.